An SBT plugin to run SpotBugs with FindSecurityBugs plugin in your SBT build.

 - create a

-file needs to be kept out of the git repository (it is .gitignore
+Note: The .env file needs to be kept out of the git repository (it is .gitignored).

 See Using Sonatype in the SBT documentation.